 After you’ve accounted for your monthly income, make a note of your outstanding debts; this ultimately limits your maximum available spending power.
 Do you have a car payment, student loan, or other monthly payment?
 Jot it down.
 The difference is roughly the dollar amount you have available to spend on your mortgage.

 Now, the math bit.
-While there’s no hard and fast rules here, as a general rule of thumb, Interest.com advises, “Monthly housing costs … shouldn’t exceed 28% of your monthly gross income.”
+While there are no hard and fast rules here, as a general rule of thumb, Interest.com advises, “Monthly housing costs … shouldn’t exceed 28% of your monthly gross income.”
 Use a calculator to factor out 28% of your monthly gross income — per the advice here, you don’t want your monthly mortgage payment to exceed this figure.

 After you crunch the numbers, you may be surprised at how much you can technically afford, but keep in mind: this is the top of your budget, not necessarily the price range you want to target.
 Want more breathing room each month?
 Calculate scenarios that allow you to pay less than 1/3 of your gross monthly income under a typical 30-year fixed-rate mortgage.